khanalg44/cricket_data/03_ipl_consistency/README.md

 And make sure the file exists in the given path.
 The match files can be downloaded from (https://cricsheet.org/downloads/).

+For the consistency check, one can use [cricinfo website](https://stats.espncricinfo.com/talk/engine/records/index.html?id=117;type=trophy).

 ## Code Dependencies
 This code uses, `numpy`, `pandas`, and `yaml`.
 Which can be installed in your system using standard methods like `pip`.

 ## Declaration
 Feel free to download and use/modify this code as your requirements.
 And let me know if you have some suggestions for me.